-- Admission Decision An applicant must receive an admission decision of Admission with Full Graduate Standing. - Academic Qualifications The applicant must be highly qualified academically, as evidence by an undergraduate grade point average of at least 2.50 (on a 4.0 scale) overall, and 3.0 in the major; high scores on a graduate school admission test; a grade point average of 3.0 or higher in graduate coursework; or other evidence of high academic achievement. - Additional Requirements Some graduate assistantships have additional eligibility criteria, such as initial certification, specialized skills, or other attributes/qualifications.
+- Admission Decision An applicant must receive an admission decision of Admission, Pre-Candidacy (Full) or Admission, with Conditions. - 2.
+Academic Qualifications All applicants must be highly qualified academically.
+For new students, an undergraduate grade point average of at least 2.50 (on a 4.0 scale) overall, and 3.0 in the major; high scores on a graduate school admission test; a grade point average of 3.0 or higher in graduate coursework; or other evidence of high academic achievement is required.
+Continuing graduate students must be in Academic Good Standing. - 3.
+Enrollment Status -- An applicant must be enrolled full-time for the semester for which the Graduate Assistantship is awarded. - 4.
+Additional Requirements Some graduate assistantships have additional eligibility criteria, such as initial certification, specialized skills, or other attributes/qualifications.